 Updated: Aug 1

 My post on the Hill of Tara a couple of weeks back somehow managed to really offend someone, much to my surprise, who proceeded to respond in rather unpleasant troll-like tones on Facebook.
 Well, I thought to myself, all the more reason to do it again.

 Not with the intention of causing offence, but because my blog is my own little patch where I can have freedom of speech; where I can express my thoughts and feelings on the ancient places of Ireland, their stories and characters that I love and admire and respect so much, and hopefully share it all with like-minded folk.

 I understand there are people out there who know more about these special places than I ever will.
 I don’t claim to be an expert.
-As I state in my ‘About Ali’ page, the more I learn, the more I realise I don’t know.
+The more I learn, the more I realise I don’t know.